 Role: I independently designed and developed the full presentation, focusing on both entertainment value and instructional clarity.
 I intentionally incorporated Mayer’s Principles of Multimedia Learning to support learner engagement, retention, and ease of understanding.

 Value: This sample demonstrates my ability to transform a straightforward topic into an engaging, well-structured learning experience while maintaining alignment with instructional design best practices.
-The interviewer specifically noted how effectively I “jazzed up” the tutorial while applying Mayer’s multimedia principles—and the presentation contributed directly to a successful interview outcome.
-I was offered the position.
+The interviewer specifically noted how effectively I “jazzed up” the tutorial while effectively applying each of the principles.
+The presentation contributed directly to a successful interview outcome.
+I was offered the position!

 (Note: The presentation was initially built in PowerPoint and then refined in Canva to enhance visual consistency, pacing, and overall polish.)